-There were \$5 million in outstanding advances at December 31, 2018.
-One advance of \$2.5 million is a fixed rate credit maturing on July 24, 2020 at a rate of 1.98%.
-The other advance of \$2.5 million is a fixed rate credit maturing on July 24, 2019 with a current rate of 1.70%.
-Advances outstanding at December 31, 2017 were \$42.5 million.
-The collateral agreement with the FHLB includes a blanket lien covering qualifying loans such as first mortgage, one-to-four family residential loans, and home equity lines of credit owned by the Company with a carrying value of \$192.5 million at December 31, 2018.
-In addition, the Company may pledge additional marketable securities as collateral where the qualifying loans are insufficient.
-At December 31, 2018, securities with a fair value of \$28 million were pledged as collateral for FHLB advances.
-At December 31, 2018, the Company had available credit if additional collateral were pledged of \$448 million.
+The collateral agreement with the FHLB includes a blanket lien covering qualifying loans such as first mortgage, one-to-four family residential loans, and home equity lines of credit owned by the Company with a carrying value of \$318.1 million at December 31, 2019.
+In addition, the Company may pledge marketable debt securities as collateral where the qualifying loans are insufficient.
+At December 31, 2019, debt securities with a fair value of \$215.8 million were pledged as collateral for FHLB advances.
+At December 31, 2019, the Company had available credit if additional collateral were pledged of \$589 million.

-(11) Other Borrowings
+(12) Other Borrowings

-The Company has issued \$30,000,000 face value of subordinated debt (the "Subordinated Debt") due December 27, 2028.
+The Company has issued \$30 million face value of subordinated debt (the "Subordinated Debt") due December 27, 2028.
 The Subordinated Debt bears a fixed annual interest rate of 6.125% until December 27, 2023, at which time the rate will become an annual floating rate equal to three-month LIBOR, determined quarterly, plus 326.7 basis points.
-Interest is payable in arrears on March 31, June 30, September 30 and December 31, of each year through the maturity date, unless redeemed.
-The Company may, at its option, beginning December 27, 2023, and on any scheduled interest payment date thereafter, redeem the Subordinated Debt, in whole or in part, at 100% of the principal amount of the Subordinate Debt plus any accrued and unpaid interest.
+If at any time while the Subordinated Debt is outstanding LIBOR ceases to exist or be reported, the Company shall select an alternative rate.
+Interest is payable in arrears on March 31, June 30, September 30, and December 31, of each year through the maturity date, unless redeemed.
+The Company may, at its option, beginning December 27, 2023, and on any scheduled interest payment date, thereafter, redeem the Subordinated Debt, in whole or in part, at 100% of the principal amount of the Subordinated Debt plus any accrued and unpaid interest.
 The Subordinated Debt was structured to comply with certain regulatory requirements which provide for qualification as Tier 2 Capital.
-The Subordinated Debt is subject to certain affirmative and negative covenants and at December 31, 2018, the Company was in compliance with the covenants.
+The Subordinated Debt is subject to certain affirmative and negative covenants and at December 31, 2019, the Company was in compliance with the covenants.

-The Company also has a line of credit at a financial institution that would allow the Company to borrow up to \$10 million.
-The agreement requires that the Company maintain a \$100,000 balance which is the amount outstanding at December 31, 2018.
+The Company also has a line of credit at a financial institution that would allow the Company to borrow up to \$12 million.
+The agreement requires that the Company maintain a \$100,000 balance which is the amount outstanding at December 31, 2019 and 2018.
+This line of credit is unsecured and carries an interest rate of three-month LIBOR, determined quarterly, plus 350 basis points.

-(12) Income Taxes
+(13) Income Taxes